 Fewer Hospital Visits

-Patient dissatisfaction, increased wait times, and poor experiences drive people to postpone or miss routine check-ups and treatments.
-Fewer routine check-ups can cause an influx of severe ailments and diseases, driving the demand for healthcare services even more.
+Patient dissatisfaction, longer wait times, and poor experiences compel individuals to delay or forego regular check-ups and treatments.
+Fewer visits can lead to more illnesses, further driving the need for healthcare services.